Apple: iOS 15 operating system may not be compatible with iPhone 6s or iPhone SE - Smart Technology changing lives

-As every year Apple launches a new update of its iOS operating system and on several occasions some of the smartphones are excluded.
-On this occasion, and according to the Israeli technology blog, The Verifier, iOS 15 version will not be compatible with iPhone 6s and iPhone SE.
+As every year, Apple launches a new update of its iOS operating system and on several occasions some of the smartphones are excluded.
+On this occasion, and according to the Israeli technology blog, The Verifier , the iOS 15 version will not be compatible with iPhone 6s and iPhone SE.

 What devices will be updated to iOS 15?